WHY WE CHOOSE ORGANIC...

 Posted on July 16 2019

-A few weeks ago we had our annual organic inspection.
-Every year the Soil Association – our certifiers – visit and look through our books, recordkeeping and warehousing.
+Last week we had our annual organic inspection.
+Every year the Soil Association – our certifiers – visit and look through our books, record keeping and warehousing.
 It’s a long and tiring day – they check our paperwork for every item of stock in and sales of stock out.
 They check the labelling inside our garments – each garment has an ID tag which can be traced back to specific organic certificates.
 And, something less well known, they also check staff employment contracts and interview our staff to ensure proper treatment and working conditions.
 Each of our suppliers, right the way back through our supply chain, undergoes the same process.
 It’s a lot of work, but it feels like an important and rigorous process.

 I first found out about organic cotton when I worked for an environmental charity that was supporting a project in West Africa.
-I was completely shocked to learn that non-organic ‘natural’ cotton uses more insecticides than any other crop in the world - approximately 25 percent of the world’s insecticides and more than 10 percent of the world’s pesticides.
+I was surprised to learn that non-organic ‘natural’ cotton uses more insecticides than any other crop in the world - approximately 16 percent of the world's insecticides and almost 5% of global pesticides.
 Not surprisingly this has some really nasty environmental and health problems.
 In many developing countries, small farmers use these sprays next to their food crops increasing the risk of cross contamination and poisoning.
-In 1990 the World Health Organisation estimated 1m poisonings each year from pesticides, and 20,000 deaths.
-In a separate report, the UN estimated 200,000 people die globally from pesticides poisoning each year.
-Whichever estimate is correct, the death toll is clearly tragic.
+It is widely estimated that there are around 11,000 deaths from pesticides each year (around 60% of which are in India), and millions of non-fatal poisonings.

 The Soil Association spells out five clear reasons for choosing organic cotton, and better still, GOTS (Global Organic Textile Standards) certified products provide assurance that environmental and social checks go right the way through the supply chain.
 GOTS is the globally accepted standard to which national certifying bodies sign up.